PaddlePaddle/PaddleNLP/README_en.md

   * 🔨 Industrial application: Release **[Complete Solution of Text Classification](./applications/text_classification)** covering various scenarios of text classification: multi-class, multi-label and hierarchical, it also supports for **few-shot learning** and the training and optimization of **TrustAI**.
 Upgrade for [**UIE**](./model_zoo/uie) and release **UIE-M**, support both Chinese and English information extraction in a single model; release the data distillation solution for UIE to break the bottleneck of time-consuming of inference.

-  * 🍭 AIGC: Release code generation SOTA model [**CodeGen**](./examples/code_generation/codegen), supports for multiple programming languages code generation.
+  * 🍭 AIGC: Release code generation SOTA model [**CodeGen**](./examples/code_generation/codegen) that supports  multiple programming languages code generation.
 Integrate [**Text to Image Model**](https://github.com/PaddlePaddle/PaddleNLP/blob/develop/docs/model_zoo/taskflow.md#%E6%96%87%E5%9B%BE%E7%94%9F%E6%88%90) DALL·E Mini, Disco Diffusion, Stable Diffusion, let's play and have some fun!

   * 💪 Framework upgrade: Release [**Auto Model Compression API**](./docs/compression.md), supports for pruning and quantization automatically, lower the barriers of model compression; Release [**Few-shot Prompt**](./applications/text_classification/multi_class/few-shot), includes the algorithms such as PET, P-Tuning and RGL.